yifanlu/psvsd/index.md

 Requirements

 * PCH-110x 3G OLED model Vita running firmware 3.60 or lower.
 If you have a Wifi only OLED model or Vita that is on a higher firmware, consider buying a replacement motherboard online for ~$30.
+* microSD card formatted to either FAT32 or exFAT on your computer.
+If given the option, choose to use the MBR partition scheme.
+There is no capacity limit.
 * Phillips #00 screwdriver
 * (Optional) J00 or T4 screwdriver (different units have different screws for the 3G modem cards)
 * (Optional) Spudger (will aid in opening the device, you can use your fingernails but you have to be careful)